Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Experiments

 We first analyze how incorporating measurement data over time affects the accuracy of thermal dynamics models using undrifted data.
 This serves as the baseline study, representing buildings where both the fabric and occupant behavior remain unchanged during operation.
 All updating methods from Section \ref{ch:CL} are compared to the benchmark IFT, and their accuracy is observed over time.
 As a base case, we consider an updating period of one month, similar to \cite{raisch2025gentlgeneraltransferlearning, li_large-scale_2023}.
 Figure \ref{fig:bar_plot_yearly} illustrates the results as an average error across the 8 target buildings.
 For illustrative purposes, we only plot the error across three periods.
 We average the error across the period given in the legend.
 For detailed yearly results, we refer to Appendix \ref{tab:yearly_rmse}.
 In the first year, we observe similar performance for all CL and TL strategies.
 The benchmark IFT, however, has a higher error, since it was only fine-tuned once within the first year, versus the other methods that had 12 updates.
 The model from scratch has a much higher prediction error in the first year due to the absence of a pretrained model.
 The strategies that mainly focus on the new data, namely IL, EWC, GEM, and GIL (see Table \ref{tab:cl_algorithms}), seem to have a small performance increase over time.
 On the other hand, the methods that incorporate all available data, namely ALG and the model from scratch, have a large performance increase over time.
 SML incorporates new data and data from the previous year during the same season, leading to a similar performance increase to ALG.
 In general, the trend increase flattens after the 2nd and 3rd year.
 The errors of IFT (benchmark) and GIL remain more or less the same over time.
 IFT does not perform any updates.
 GIL fine-tunes the general TL model at each update step, but only using new data.
 However, prediction performance varies over the years, most likely due to changes in weather conditions.
-The overall best-performing methods after five years are Accumulative Learning on General Model (ALG) and Seasonal Memory Learning (SML).
+The overall best-performing methods after five years are Accumulative Learning on General Model (ALG) and Seasonal Memory Learning (SML). \editt{Table \ref{tab:noise} in the Appendix also summarizes the results for data affected by artificial measurement noise.
+These results show an additional error corresponding to the introduced noise, which does not affect the relative performance of the different updating methods.
+Given that measurement noise varies considerably with sensor quality, and to improve the clarity of results, we report the remaining findings without additional noise.}